Bilateral Endoprosthetic Surgery of Hip and Knee

 - avoidance of high opioid doses

-The goal is enabling movement, not completely "suppressing" pain.
+The goal is to enable movement, not pain completely „push away“.

 Fast-track and enhanced recovery concepts